nastyasimpson/Emotion_Detection_Elections/README.md

 By Examining the clusters we can identify and suggest the latent groups discovered: We can see these main Clusters:

 1. Agression.
 Race.
 Terror.
 Disgust. <br/>
-2. Scandals.
-Politics.
+2. Politics.
 Ashley Madison.
 Topless.
 Donald. <br/> And other -- make a cloud
 3. America Hate Shumer <br/>
 The first 3 topics are of primery interest since they are talking about American politics which is interesting find and can be considered as a feature.